Life During the Depression—Pictures

 - hypothesize about possible solutions that could have relieved suffering during the Great Depression.

-- Jackdaw’s photographs – Depression series.
-(See Bibliographical References for ordering information or go to the Web site for the Library of Congress and download pictures of the depression.)
+- Go to the Website for the Library of Congress and download pictures of the depression or Google "Images of the Great Depression"

 Interactive Parent / Student Homework:Ask students to ask their parents, grandparents or other relatives to share what they know about the Great Depression, whether they actually experienced it or just heard about it.
 Of particular interest may be the question about what their locality did to make life easier for its residents who were going through hard times.